ZeeSpire/zss-afk-site/_posts/en/2023-02-12-everything-about-matera-italy.markdown

 </div>

 ### 15. Casa Grotta del Casalnuovo
-After visiting Chiesa di Santa Lucia alle Malve and the necropolis, head to [Casa Grotta del Casalnuovo](https://www.casagrottamatera.com/){:target="_blank"}.
+After visiting Chiesa di Santa Lucia alle Malve and the necropolis, head to [Casa Grotta del Casalnuovo](https://www.casagrottamatera.com/){:target="_blank" rel="nofollow"}.
 Don't worry, you'll have to walk only 150 meters.
 The Casa Grotta del Casalnuovo is another typical house of the Sassi, partially sculpted in the cave and partially built.
 You will see inside the original furnishings and tools that the family who lived there used in their everyday life before the depopulation that took place at the end of the 1950s.

 {% responsive_image path: assets/images/posts/matera/matera-italy-casa-grotta-del-casalnuovo-bedroom.webp alt: "Casa Grotta del Casalnuovo bedroom, Matera, Italy" %}